stan-dev/design-docs/designs/0033-declaration-annotations.md

 forward-and-backward compatible in time, and we want different backends to still be able to process the same model without modification.

+The presence of annotations signals the compilers to transform the program while maintaining the same behavior (up to floating point precision).
+Particular annotations will be introduced one at a time, each with their own review process.
+When adding a new annotation, care must be taken to ensure it behaves nicely with existing annotations; either they must compose in a natural way, or the existing annotations will take precedence over the new annotation if there are any conflicts between the effects of a new annotation transformation and the existing annotation transformations.

 The examples provided at the end of the previous section provide a few examples of the kind of thing the C++ backend may want to consider supporting.
 Other backends may want to support a subset of these, or a completely different set